iBala/balapanneerselvam/caste-in-india.md

 I've been interested in learning about caste in India for about 2 years now.
 While the class system is universal in every society, caste system seemed to be unique to India.
 But India is not a common entity, we have different cultures, languages, and behaviors.
 I've been trying to read more about it.
 I think I've come to a place that my existing notions are being broken that it's time to put this on paper.

 The big trigger for writing this came from me watching the Tamil movie [Kottukali(The adamant girl)](https://www.imdb.com/title/tt27080561/).
-Most of the content influnce came from this amazing book by Dr. B. R. Ambedkar [Caste In India Their Mechanism, Genesis and Development](https://www.amazon.in/dp/8193600894)
+Most of the content influence came from this amazing book by Dr. B. R. Ambedkar [Caste In India Their Mechanism, Genesis and Development](https://www.amazon.in/dp/8193600894)

 ## My personal dealings with caste
 Here are a few (of many) personal experiences with caste.